 – Why you should always begin with an inside-out perspective

 Most of us work with strategy these days.
-But regardless of whether you work with a business strategy or brand strategy, work on strategy, in my view, always starts with the company’s, organisation’s or brand’s identity.
+But regardless of whether you work with a business or brand strategy, work on strategy, in our view, always starts with the company’s, organisation’s or brand’s identity.

-When I say that I work with identity, I often encounter the question of whether we just sit down and invent a company’s identity and purpose.
+When we say that we work with identity, we often encounter the question of whether we just sit down and invent a company’s identity and purpose.
 And that’s exactly the opposite of what we do in our work – it’s about discovering, not inventing.
 This is the only way we can ensure authenticity and a sustainable competitive edge.

 Identity as a (Self-) Management Tool